-THE UNIVERSITY OF UTAH'S POLICY ON SEXUAL MISCONDUCT AND OTHER FORMS OF GENDER BASED DISCRIMINATION is a form of sex discrimination.
-It is a violation of Title IX of the Education Amendments Act, is strictly prohibited by university policy and if occurs, may subject the perpetrator or responsible party to discipline, up to and including expulsion, job termination, criminal prosecution and/or civil penalties.
-University policies that prohibit discrimination and sexual misconduct are intended to protect and apply to all persons in our university community, regardless of gender, sexual orientation, gender identity/expression, race, national origin, (including citizenship or alien status) color, religion, status as a person with a disability, or veteran's status.
-The university is obligated to investigate reports of sexual misconduct that occur on campus or that affect campus environment.
-For example, if a student reports that another student, employee, or other university participant sexually assaulted him/her - even if the assault was committed off-campus - because the victim may feel unsafe or unable to continue to participate in his/her academic endeavors because of the alleged assault, ongoing harassment, or fear of retaliation.
-The university will take appropriate measures to mitigate ongoing concerns of safety and harassment and will investigate and resolve such matters pursuant to Policy 5-210.
+Sexual Misconduct is a broad term used to encompass a range of behaviors including Sexual or Gender-Based Harassment, Intimate Partner Violence, Sexual Exploitation, Stalking, Nonconsensual Sexual Contact, and Nonconsensual Sexual Penetration.
+Sexual Misconduct also includes the crimes of dating violence, domestic violence, sexual assault and stalking as defined by state and federal law.
+Sexual Misconduct is a form of Sex Discrimination.
+It is a violation of Title IX of the Education Amendments Act, is strictly prohibited by university policy and it occurs, may subject the perpetrator or responsible party to discipline, up to and including expulsion, job termination, criminal prosecution and/or civil penalties.
+University policies that prohibit discrimination and sexual misconduct are intended to protect and apply to all persons in our university community, regardless of race, color, national origin, ethnicity, age, disability, religion, sex/ gender, sexual orientation, gender identity, gender expression, genetic information, and protected veterans status.
+The university is obligated to investigate reports of sexual misconduct that occur on campus or that affect the campus environment.
+For example, if a student reports that they were sexually assaulted by another student, employee, or other university participant - even if the assault was committed off-campus - because the victim may feel unsafe or unable to continue to participate in their academic endeavors because of the alleged assault, ongoing harassment, or fear of retaliation.
+The university will take appropriate measures to mitigate ongoing concerns of safety and harassment and will investigate and resolve such matters pursuant to Policy 1-012, Rules R1-012, 1-012A and 1-012B.